nompelis/INshm/README.md

 simultanuously from a library that coordinates distributed parallel processing.
 In this case, the programmer will have to introduce flow-control such that a process creates the memory segment on a given host (or NUMA node) and other processes subsequently attach to it.
-In this case, concentions need to be introduced, querying of hostnames to group processes on hosts, and queries of the NUMA nodes to group processes by NUMA nodes.
+In this case, conventions need to be introduced, querying of hostnames to group processes on hosts, and queries of the NUMA nodes to group processes by NUMA nodes.